maartaud/frontpy/README.md

 ## Usage

-To use FrontPy for detecting and analyzing atmospheric fronts, follow these steps:
+To use FrontPy, follow these steps:

 **Step 1: Import the main and plot_results functions from the package**: